MicrosoftDocs/architecture-center/docs/guide/security/security-start-here-content.md

 For a more comprehensive description of Azure security tools and capabilities, see [End-to-end security in Azure](/azure/security/fundamentals/end-to-end).

 ## Introduction to security on Azure
 If you're new to security on Azure, the best way to learn more is with [Microsoft Learn](https://docs.microsoft.com/learn/?WT.mc_id=learnaka), a free online training platform.
-Microsoft Learn provides interactive learning for Microsoft products and more.
+Microsoft Learn provides interactive training for Microsoft products and more.

 Here are two learning paths to get you started: